 Landmannalaugar is located in the highlands of Iceland and will be one of the top highlights on your road trip through Iceland.
 Landmannalaugar should definitely be on your itinerary, because just getting there is beautiful.
-In Landmannalaugar, you can then hike to your heart’s content, enjoy the beautiful scenery and bathe in a natural hot spring.
+In Landmannalaugar, you can go hiking, enjoy the beautiful scenery and bathe in a natural hot spring.

 Landmannalaugar in Iceland I Highlight in the Highlands